waynodiablo/Oystercard/pills/sinatra_1.md

 ### What does localhost:4567 mean?

 This means that Sinatra started running making your web application available on the address _http://localhost:4567_.
 The address looks different from most web addresses but in fact it's a normal web address.
 The 'localhost' is a reserved word that always refers to the computer it's used on.
 So, localhost on my machine means my machine and localhost on your machine means your machine.
-Technically, it corresponds to the IP address 127.0.0.1 that always points to the current machine.
+Technically, it corresponds to the IP address 127.0.0.1, or 0.0.0.0, both of which always points to the current machine.
 The 4567 is the number of the port that is used to connect to localhost.
 Every internet connection always needs at least two parameters: the address of the machine (localhost, google.com or an IP address) and a port (80, 3000, 4567 or some other).
 So, in this case Sinatra is listening for connections on localhost and on port 4567.

 You may ask why you don't normally specify a port when you connect to a web server?
 Why can you type google.com in the address bar and it will work without the port?
 The reason is that by convention, web servers usually run on port 80, so your browser assumes you want to use port 80 if you don't specify any.
 So, when you type this in the address bar